mirceaulinic/mirceaulinic.github.io/_posts/2017-12-19-salt-pure-python.md

 complex task, I sometimes feel that _"I'd better write this in Python than Jinja (or a combination of both)"_.

-As we know already, Salt is an extremely flexible framework, due to its simple internal architecture: a dense core that allows pluggable interfaces to be added.
+As we know already, Salt is a very flexible framework, due to its simple internal architecture: a dense core that allows pluggable interfaces to be added.
 For instance, if you look at the [official repository on GitHub](https://github.com/saltstack/salt/tree/develop/salt), you will notice